 If your Portfolio includes a gallery of work, an About Page and Contact page, you'll have all the essentials covered.
 When crafting your About Page, avoid the temptation to simply treat it like a resume.
 Telling a story is much more intriguing than a list of your past jobs, and gives the viewer a memorable and comprehensive sense of who you are.

 Did you have an experience early in your career that lead you to pursue a passion or shape your creative direction?
 How did you get where you are today?
 Your about page is where your personality can shine beyond your design choices, so take advantage of this opportunity.

 How-To: To begin your About Page, click the "+" icon in the toolbar, select "Custom Page," and begin adding your content using the editing remote.
 Create a "Contact" page the same way, and be sure to include a simple way to get in touch with you, and any other info you'd like potential clients to know off the bat.

 Step 6: Launch Your Site! (and Update Regularly)

 You're ready to publish!
-Visit the "Publish" section to make your site live.
+Click the "Publish" button on the editing remote to make your site live.
+When you make changes in the future, remember to click "Update live site" from the editing remote so those changes are reflected on your site.
 Adobe Portfolio comes at no further cost if you're already subscribed to a paid Creative Cloud plan.